 Michael S. McGinniss is the Dean and Associate Professor of Law at the University of North Dakota School of Law, where he joined the faculty in 2010 and has taught courses on Professional Responsibility, Evidence, Conflict of Laws, Remedies, and Advanced Legal Ethics.
 He also served for three years as a founding co-coordinator for the UND School of Law’s innovative team-taught first-year course, Professional Foundations.
 He earned a Bachelor of Arts in English (summa cum laude and first in his class) at Washington College.
 He received his legal education at the College of William & Mary, Marshall-Wythe School of Law, where he graduated third in his class and was inducted into the Order of the Coif.
 Upon graduation from law school, he served as the law clerk for Honorable Randy J. Holland of the Supreme Court of Delaware.
 He then was associated for four years with the Delaware law firm Potter Anderson & Corroon LLP, where his practice focused on intellectual property litigation in the United States District Court for the District of Delaware.

 In 1998, the Supreme Court of Delaware appointed Dean McGinniss to its Office of Disciplinary Counsel.
 During his twelve years of service as Disciplinary Counsel, he was responsible for the evaluation, investigation, and prosecution of lawyer disciplinary matters before the Court and its Board on Professional Responsibility.
 He was also responsible for evaluating, investigating and prosecuting matters involving the unauthorized practice of law by non-lawyers, and presenting hearings before the Board of Bar Examiners involving the character and fitness of applicants to the Delaware Bar.
-He is a member of the bars of Delaware, the United States District Court for the District of Delaware, and the United States Supreme Court.
+He is a member of the bars of North Dakota, Delaware, the United States District Court for the District of Delaware, and the United States Supreme Court.

 At the UND School of Law, Dean McGinniss has been honored annually with the J. Philip Johnson Faculty Fellowship Award, given to promote professional responsibility, leadership and ethics, both in the legal profession and in the community.
 He is serving his third three-year term as a member of the North Dakota Joint Committee on Attorney Standards, and in January 2018 was appointed to serve a two-year term as Chair.
 He has served as President of the Randy H. Lee American Inn of Court, and he is a member of the Federalist Society for Law & Public Policy Studies, including its Professional Responsibility & Legal Education, Religious Liberties, and Free Speech & Election Law practice groups.
 He authored and published A Tribute to Justice Antonin Scalia, 92 N.D.
 L. Rev. 1 (2016), based on remarks he presented at a Federalist Society event at the School of Law in April 2016.